Di-Gata Defenders: Creation

-In 2005, Nelvana Entertainment created a project called the Funpack.
+In 2005, Nelvana Entertainment created a project called Funpak.
 It was designed to allow creators to pitch and create 5 minute interstitials.
 At the time, Greg Collinson didn't plan on pitching anything for this project until a colleague of his discussed about it on a train ride.
 He spent two weeks creating the "bible" for his series idea, which was initially named Power Stone Warriors.
 In this bible, he planned out the prototype characters, factions, and the universe the series would take place in.
 He later meets with the executives at Nelvana and Greg pitches his bible to them.
 Pleased with the promise this series had, Greg Collinson was given the greenlight to produce this series with help from Ken Cuperus, a script writer.
 The series then launched September 16, 2006 under its new name - Di-Gata Defenders.

 Broadcast

 In the United States, the series aired on 4KidsTV.

 In January 2018, Disney XD (Canada) began to broadcast reruns of the show but was taken off the schedule on September 1, 2018 but put back on the schedule on March 14, 2022.
 Prior to that, it had been available on Bell and Roger's KidSuite in 2016.
-As of June 2022, Teletoon currently airs reruns of the show.
+As of June 2022, Teletoon aired reruns of the show, but this channel has since ceased broadcasting.